KadeTheExploiter/Krypton/README.md

 # UPDATED DOC: https://krypton-reanimate.gitbook.io (still unfinished)
 ![repository-open-graph-template(3)](https://github.com/user-attachments/assets/1324e775-2703-4744-861e-ea4ccae934ae)

 > [!NOTE]
-> Krypton Reanimate is a utility for Roblox- blablablabalblabalabl https://krypton-reanimate.gitbook.io/krypton-reanimate
+> Krypton Reanimate is a utility for Roblox.

-### Purpose
-  - Uses player hats and network ownership manipulation to take advance off the claimed player hats, thus creating a client sided rig to replicate a new character, which allows to run and replicate animation scripts such as Neptunian V or Krystal dance and so on.

-### Examples
-  - Moving your parts around, converting filtering disabled scripts to make them replicate, debugging some offsets or animations, and so on.
+> In the context of Roblox scripting, reanimation refers to techniques used to manipulate a player's character for custom animations or full-body control.
+This is typically achieved by creating a client-sided rig and welding unanchored parts that exist on server to the rig’s limbs.

 # Code Module
 ```lua